squint-cljs/squint/doc/ai/adr/0004-immutable-hamt-map.md

 the with-meta copy machinery out of atom-only bundles (caught by the dce floor test).

+### Context-dependent real keywords: considered and rejected

+Idea: keep `{:a 1}` literal keys as strings (the compiler knows the context) but emit an interned Keyword object with a precomputed hash for value positions like `(assoc {} :a 1)`, stringifying via toString/Symbol.toPrimitive so property access coerces; the hamt could then keep keywords apart from strings.
+Coercion does carry the write paths (`o[kw]` works, the `(:a json)` story survives), and interning would buy Immutable.js's string-key edge.
+Rejected on three seams:

+- Write/read asymmetry: object keys are irreversibly strings, so Object.keys/iteration/seq return `"a"` with no memory of keywordness, and every read boundary of the default rep erases the distinction.
+- The equality partition (the crux): `(= (i/hash-map :a 1) {:a 1})` and
+  ":a distinct from \"a\" inside the hamt" cannot both hold.
+Keyword different from string makes the same literal syntax mean different keys per collection type; keyword equal to string rebuilds keywords-are-strings with extra allocations.
+Equality is a partition - "distinct, but only in some collections" is a contradiction, not a smaller feature.
+- Non-coercing JS: js/Map and js/Set use SameValueZero (keyword and string keys silently diverge), `case` compiles keyword literals to string cases, and `(= :a "a")` flips truth value under existing squint code.

+Decomposed motivations have cheaper answers: hot-key hashing wants per-entry cached hashes (ham-scripted lesson, listed as headroom), not a second key type; `keyword?`/EDN round-trip fidelity is the cherry value proposition (real keywords everywhere, one equality universe).
+If real keywords ever happen it is an everywhere decision, not a per-context one.

 ### Persistent list: deliberately absent

 Squint's array-backed List, lazy Cons/seqs, and pvec-as-stack cover the